 This process helps organizations understand the risk landscape and develop a comprehensive risk management strategy.

-1) Loss of customer trust due to data breaches or privacy violations.
+1) Loss of customer trust due to data or data security breaches, or privacy violations.

 2) Financial losses resulting from data-related risks.